Roadmap Focus Areas

 Next Major Version

 Dev Productivity - Develop faster with a revamped IDE that offers a modern code editing experience.
 Some new features include code completion, code assistance, code navigation, and code refactoring.

 Compatibility - Stay compatible with the latest third-party software, such as Windows OS, Databases, Web browsers, and .NET framework.

-2022 Features List
+Features List by Version

 Appeon typically introduces major new features in major versions of our products.
 We then revise a major version, based on customer feedback, a few times to enhance its key features, introduce new minor features, and arrive at a long-term support version.